Tips for exercising safely

 - Always follow the exercise prescription you were given by your Exercise Therapist.
 This prescription was developed based on your medical history, current fitness levels, and goals.

 - If you are experiencing new symptoms, it is not a good idea to exercise without clearance from your Exercise Therapist or Doctor.
 If you experience symptoms during exercise, always slow down, and stop exercising if symptoms persist during exercise.
 Always follow up with your Exercise Therapist.

 - Always take your medications as prescribed.
-If you have been prescribed emergency (or as needed) medications, such as Nitroglycerin spray or inhalers, always carry these with you, especially during exercise.
-If you have been advised to carry health devices or treatments, always carry these with your during exercise as well.
+If you have been prescribed emergency medications (or as needed), such as Nitroglycerin spray or inhalers, always carry these with you, especially during exercise.
+If you have been advised to carry health devices or treatments, always carry these with you during exercise as well.